matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

     $ cd piwik
     $ git submodule update --init

-Run the following command to install third party libraries:
+Next, we will install all the libraries that Piwik needs using Composer.

+ * If you already have composer installed, run the command:

+    $ composer install

+ * Or if you don't yet have composer, first 1) you need to follow the [download instructions for Composer](https://getcomposer.org/download/) in order to get composer on your machine, and then 2) run this command:

     $ php composer.phar install

-If this command fails, follow the [installation instructions for Composer](https://getcomposer.org/doc/00-intro.md).
   On Windows you will likely need to add an option `--no-script`:

     $ php composer.phar install --no-script